-Original Medicare in Raleigh (Parts A and B) helps beneficiaries cover a significant portion of healthcare costs.
+Original Medicare in Raleigh (Parts A and B) helps beneficiaries cover significant healthcare costs.
 However, there are still gaps in healthcare coverage that can grow costly for beneficiaries.
 To fill in the gaps in medical coverage, 36.80% of the 353,691 Original Medicare enrollees use Medicare Advantage plans.

 Medicare plans in Raleigh, North Carolina